St. John

 • Consider the selection of your child’s godparents.

--Introduce yourself to Fr.
-Rick and Deacon Dave if you do not already know them personally.
+-Introduce yourself to Father Rick and Bri Campbell if you do not already know them personally.

 -Open yourself to the invitation to actively join the faith community of the parish.
 If you are not registered parishioners, register and please consider becoming involved in the prayer and celebration of the Sunday Eucharistic community as well as the ongoing life of the parish.
 Registration information can be found on our website.